Ramiro Funes Mori: Villarreal

+Al Nassr

+On 22 July 2021, Funes Mori signed two-year contract with Saudi Pro League club Al Nassr for a fee of €2.5 million.

+Cruz Azul

+Funes Mori signed a two-year contract with Mexican club Cruz Azul on 4 August 2022, for a transfer fee of €1.5 million.
+His contract with the club expired on 17 May 2023, and he left.

+River Plate

+On 18 July 2023, he returned to Argentine Club River Plate on a free transfer after an eight-year absence.

+Estudiantes

+After limited appearances in his second season at River Plate, Funes Mori joined Estudiantes, signing a one-year contract.

 International career

 Funes Mori made his international debut for Argentina in an international friendly against El Salvador in March 2015.

 He was selected for his national squad at the Copa América Centenario and was part of the Argentine side that reached the final.
 The defender played in the final where Chile won 4–2 on penalties after the match finished in a goalless draw.
-He was not selected as one of the first four penalty takers.
-Funes Mori scored his first international goal on 6 October 2016 in a 2–2 draw against Peru in a match which he also conceded a late penalty.
+He was not selected among the four penalty takers for Argentine.
+Funes Mori scored his first international goal on 6 October 2016 in a 2–2 draw against Peru, in a match where he also conceded a late penalty.

 In May 2018, he was named in Argentina's preliminary 35-man squad for the 2018 World Cup in Russia, but did not make the final 23.

 Personal life

 Funes Mori is married to Rocío, the sister of former FC Dallas midfielder Mauro Díaz.
-His twin brother, Rogelio, is also a footballer and plays for Liga MX club Monterrey and the Mexico national team as a striker.
+His twin brother, Rogelio, is also a footballer and plays for Liga MX club UNAM and the Mexico national team as a striker.